JiaxueG/Modified-VSCode-Theme/README.md

 # Modified-VSCode-Theme
-install these themes as extension to C:\Users\%username%\.vscode\extensions
+Install these themes as extension to C:\Users\%username%\.vscode\extensions
+"package.json" is for name/description settings.
+The file in "./theme" is for colour modifiying.